Hypoglycemia: Self-treatment

 Improvement in blood sugar levels and symptoms are expected to occur in 15–20 minutes, at which point blood sugar should be measured again.
 If the repeat blood sugar level is not above 70 mg/dL (3.9 mmol/L), consume another 10–20 grams of a carbohydrate and remeasure blood sugar levels after 15–20 minutes.
 Repeat until blood glucose levels have returned to normal levels.
-The greatest improvements in blood glucose will be seen if the carbohydrate is chewed or drunk, and then swallowed.
-This results in the greatest bioavailability of glucose, meaning the greatest amount of glucose enters the body producing the best possible improvements in blood glucose levels.
-A 2019 systematic review suggests, based on very limited evidence, that oral administration of glucose leads to a bigger improvement in blood glucose levels when compared to buccal administration.
-This same review reported that, based on limited evidence, no difference was found in plasma glucose when administering combined oral and buccal glucose (via dextrose gel) compared to only oral administration.
-The second best way to consume a carbohydrate it to allow it to dissolve under the tongue, also referred to as sublingual administration.
-For example, a hard candy can be dissolved under the tongue, however the best improvements in blood glucose will occur if the hard candy is chewed and crushed, then swallowed.

 After correcting blood glucose levels, people may consume a full meal within one hour to replenish glycogen stores.

+Among common monosaccharides and disaccharides, glucose (e.g. glucose syrup) and sucrose (table sugar, e.g. some candy) are more effective than fructose (e.g. apple concentrate, honey) in treating hypoglycemia.
+These two sugars have a higher glycemic index than fructose.
+According to a 2017 meta-analysis, glucose tablets (GT) are 12% more likely to be effective within 15 minutes compared to dietary sources of sugar.
+Among the other pooled analyses, GT is not statistically significantly different from sucrose in effectiveness and is 21% more likely to be effective than orange juice.
+The meta-analysis also catalogs a number of RCTs dealing with other sugar sources along with their carbohydrate composition.

+A 2019 systematic review suggests, based on very limited evidence, that oral administration (swallowing) of glucose (tabs) leads to a bigger improvement in blood glucose levels when compared to buccal administration (dextrose gel).
+This same review reported that, based on limited evidence, no difference was found in plasma glucose when administering combined oral and buccal glucose compared to only oral administration.
+In the very specific setting of children with concomitant malaria or respiratory tract infection, sublingual administration of sucrose (table sugar) may be more effective than oral administration.
+This entails dissolving the table sugar under the tongue.